csmcallister/fed-a11y/README.md

 # Fed A11y

-Automated accessibility testing of U.S. Federal Government websites.
+Automated accessibility testing of *most* U.S. Federal Government websites.

 ## Getting Started

-Following these steps will help you get started.
+If you're wanting to develop against this project, follow these steps to get started.

 ### Install Python